ChurchApps/AskApi/config/docs/b1-admin-docs.md

 - **Edit a calendar** -- Click on any calendar to open it and manage which groups are included in it.
 - **Publish calendars** -- Calendars can be displayed on your B1.church website so visitors can see upcoming events at your church.
 - **Create curated calendars** -- Pull events from multiple groups into a single calendar view for a comprehensive look at everything happening at your church.
 See [Curated Calendar](curated-calendar) for details.
+- **Manage rooms and resources** -- Track bookable spaces and equipment and handle approval requests.
+See [Rooms & Resources](rooms-resources) for details.
+- **View availability** -- See all room and resource bookings on a single calendar and book spaces for upcoming events.
+See [Availability Calendar](availability) for details.

 :::info
 Calendars work closely with [Groups](../groups/creating-groups.md).
 When groups have events scheduled, those events can be pulled into your calendars.
 See the [Creating Calendars](creating-calendars) page to learn how to connect groups to calendars.